benedikt-schmied/pro_virtual_controler_bus_BERKELY_SOCKETS/README.txt

 /brief:

- This small application shall provide a TCP server, which receives data from differents nodes (e.g. virtual CAN nodes) and transmits those message to all other nodes that are connected to this network.
+ This small application shall provide a TCP server, which receives data from different nodes (e.g. virtual CAN nodes) and transmits those message to all other nodes that are connected to this network.

  We will employ TCP/IP technology in order to be independent from e.g.